Wusiwei0410/MMRA/README.md

 If you want to evaluate your model, you need to change the function "gpt_message" and "process_sample" to cater to your model, and it is also sample.

 ---
+#Notice

+Our original results are conducted by Lmms-eval framework.
+To make it easier for others to use our code and benchmark to evaluate the performance of their models, we replicate the result of Lmms-eval and provide the demo code.
+The results of our reproduced demo code are generally consistent with those of Lmms-eval, but there are some slight differences.

+---
 # Citation

 BibTeX: